awsdocs/amazon-rds-user-guide/doc_source/Overview.Encryption.md

 # Encrypting Amazon RDS Resources<a name="Overview.Encryption"></a>

 You can encrypt your Amazon RDS DB instances and snapshots at rest by enabling the encryption option for your Amazon RDS DB instances\.
-Data that is encrypted at rest includes the underlying storage for DB instances, its automated backups, Read Replicas, and snapshots\.
+Data that is encrypted at rest includes the underlying storage for DB instances, its automated backups, read replicas, and snapshots\.

 Amazon RDS encrypted DB instances use the industry standard AES\-256 encryption algorithm to encrypt your data on the server that hosts your Amazon RDS DB instances\.
 After your data is encrypted, Amazon RDS handles authentication of access and decryption of your data transparently with a minimal impact on performance\.
 You don't need to modify your database client applications to use encryption\.

 **Note**
-For encrypted and unencrypted DB instances, data that is in transit between the source and the Read Replicas is encrypted, even when replicating across AWS Regions\.
+For encrypted and unencrypted DB instances, data that is in transit between the source and the read replicas is encrypted, even when replicating across AWS Regions\.

 **Topics**
 + [Overview of Encrypting Amazon RDS Resources](#Overview.Encryption.Overview)